 The draft standard is developed by the Committee(s)

-PAP considers it, and if in agreement forwards the draft standard to Council for consideration
+PAP considers it forwards the draft standard to Council for consideration

-If agreeing to the need for a standard, If Council decides that there is a need for a standard it submits the draft to the IALA General Assembly for approval.
+If Council decides that there is a need for a standard it submits the draft to the IALA General Assembly for approval.

-The General Assembly votes decides in accordance with Article 7.31 of the Constitution
+The General Assembly decides in accordance with Article 7.1 of the Constitution

 The decision of a General Assembly by simple majority of votes cast is defined by Article 7.3

-The note under the following table suggests that Council might delegate its approval powers for guidelines [and recommendations], and retain approval power for draft standards which are to go to General Assembly and for recommendations

-Convening of a General Assembly should probably not be done frequently, and a minimum interval between General Assemblies could be, for example, two years

-It might be good practice, when Standards should ordinarily be approved at regular General Assembly.
+Standards should ordinarily be approved at regular General Assembly.
 If convening a General Assembly for standard(s) approval, it is recommended to have a number of draft standards if possible.
 On the other hand a standard of great importance, for example a modernisation of the maritime buoyage system, might alone justify a General Assembly

-Convening of a General Assembly should probably not be done frequently, and a minimum interval between General Assemblies could be, for example, two years

-There is no provision in the Constitution for General Assembly postal or electronic voting, but it is something that would increase the flexibility of IALA for the approval of standards

-A change to the Constitution to allow this could be considered by Council for the next General Assembly.

 Proposed document structure and approval mechanism